Matthew1906/100DaysOfPython/README.md

 - Personal Site: https://replit.com/@matthewadrianus/Personal-Site
 - Personal Site 2: https://matthew1906.github.io/web_cv_site/

-### Web Scraping (some of them can't be run, since they use personal id/application):
+### Web Scraping and Automation(some of them can't be run, since they use personal id/application/file path):
 - Top 100 Movies Scraper: https://replit.com/@matthewadrianus/top100Movies
 - Musical Time Machine: LINK NOT INCLUDED | in Day 46 Project Folder (You can use your own CLIENT ID & CLIENT SECRET, it's a bit complicated to connect with spotify tho)
 - Amazon Price Bot: REPLIT LINK NOT INCLUDED, it needs to be run locally i think
+- Cookie Clicker Game Automation: LINK NOT INCLUDED, it needs to be run locally with chrome driver (and the path to chromedriver)